KK7JJI/odin-recipes/README.md

 # hash.png - Google AI Studio, prompt "make an image of breakfast hash in a bowl"
 # smoothie.png - Google AI Studio, prompt "make an image of a smoothie"
 # pear-salad.png - Google AI Studio, prompt "make an image of a pear salad"
+# apple-pie.png - Google AI Studio, prompt "make an image of a slice of apple pie"

 # Recipies:
 # The lasagna recipe detais were produced using Microsoft Copilot,